 Ans.
 The SDLC or the software development life cycle is the whole process involved in the development of software.
 The steps involved in it are – Planning, Analysis, Design, Implementation, and Maintenance.
 The SDLC is used to meet the expectations of the customer.

 Ques.18.
 What is PLC?

 Ans.
-A PLC or the project life cycle is a 4 step methodology used to help the project manager to guide a project from start to end.
+A PLC stands for the project life cycle.
+It is a 4 step methodology used to help the project manager to guide a project from start to end.

 The steps involved in it are-

 - The Initiation Phase – Starting of the project